Deltares/fews-web-oc/docs/public/configuration/README.md

 - WebOperatorClient.xml (SystemConfigFiles).
 Configure available Web OC components as well as general items like title and logo: https://publicwiki.deltares.nl/display/FEWSDOC/11+Web+Operator+Client
 - WebServices.xml (PiServiceConfigFiles).
 Web OC highly depends on what data is made available through FewsWebServices, Use this configuration file to configure a filterId, permissions etc.: https://publicwiki.deltares.nl/pages/viewpage.action?pageId=220266993

+Although Web OC will run without any further adjustments to the Delft-FEWS configuration, its strongly recommended to spend some time on your Topology configuration in relation to Web OC (see below).

+### System time
 Please note that Web OC will always use the system time of the Web OC users device as Web OC system time.
 This time setting can not be modified by Web OC configuration.

-Although Web OC will run without any further adjustments to the Delft-FEWS configuration, its strongly recommended to spend some time on your Topology configuration in relation to Web OC (see below).

 ## Web OC navigation using Topology
 - While the Web OC does not aim to become a copy of the "thick" client, it is explicitly built based on the underlying FEWS configuration.
 Think of items such as display groups, SSD, filters, grid plots, etc.